openstack-archive/patrole/REVIEWING.rst

 When to approve
 ---------------
-* Every patch needs two +2's before being approved.
+* Every patch can be approved with single +2 which means single reviewer can approve.
 * It's OK to hold off on an approval until a subject matter expert reviews it.
-* If a patch has already been approved but requires a trivial rebase to merge, you do not have to wait for a second +2, since the patch has already had two +2's.
+* If a patch has already been approved but requires a trivial rebase to merge, you do not have to wait for a +2, since the patch has already had +2's.
+With single +2 rule, this means that author can also approve this case if he/she has approve rights.